xiaolaba/esp-idf/README.md

 https://docs.espressif.com/projects/esp-idf/en/v3.3/get-started/add-idf_path-to-profile.html
 at user home directory

-2020-OCT-07, this is one time deal script to from scratch to 'hello world' build esp-idf should be V4.3 upon setup done
+2020-OCT-07, this is one time deal script from scratch to 'hello world' build,
+esp-idf should be V4.3 upon setup done.
 ```
 sudo apt update